- light blue construction paper

 Wrapping like Christo

-Tell the students some days before the lesson, to take an object from home that:
+Ask students to take an object from home that:

 Discuss with the children why people wrap things: to protect, to surprise (presents), to ship.
 Why has Christo wrapped things?
 What is the effect of the wrapped objects?
 Look at some Christo projects and discuss them.